manfredspitze/dictionaries-starter/dict101-station-rotation.md

    ```
 5. Share your code with a partner and discuss what you learned specifically about dictionary **keys**.

 ---

 ### Station 3: Updating Key-Value Pairs in a Dictionary

-# Station 3: Updating Key-Value Pairs in a Dictionary

 ## Objective
 Learn how to update existing key-value pairs in a dictionary.